-The most beneficial type of starch, known as “resistant starch”, is quite high as well.
-Thus, they are often considered a good prebiotic.
 In other words, a food that helps feed the beneficial microbes that live in our digestive tract.

 A single serving is almost half of the daily recommendation for fiber!
-So for those with digestive issues or who are sensitive to high fiber, harder to digest foods, tiger nuts may be a no go.
+So for those with digestive issues or who are sensitive to high-fiber, harder-to-digest foods, tiger nuts may be a no-go.

-Chufa nuts also contain a fair amount of oil – anywhere from 20 to almost 40%.
+Tiger nuts, aka chufa nuts, also contain a fair amount of oil – anywhere from 20 to almost 40%.
 That is one oily tuber!

 What kind of oil is it?

 The tiger nut has a fatty acid profile similar to unrefined avocado oil or olives – with about 18% saturated fat and 82% unsaturated.

 The unsaturated fat breakdown is about 73% monounsaturated and 9% polyunsaturated.

 This very low amount of polyunsaturated fat is excellent, given that these fats should be a very small part of the diet to avoid an inflammatory response.

 It also means that tiger nuts are not easily prone to rancidity.

 Since tiger nuts aren’t part of the nut family, people with nut allergies do not need to avoid them.